Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 Being around a narcissist in your life, you’ll know just how hurtful they can be, if the narcissist was your parent or partner, you’ll know just how painful the experience is, both during the relationship and with most when you finally stand up for yourself and break free, all hell seems to break loose, we can not work out what we did so wrong for someone to not care about us and want to hurt us so badly.
 It can be devastating and soul-crushing.

 When people are at their best, most often even under stress they can act rationally and with kindness towards others, those who’ve been in an abusive relationship will know they have their own limits and when pushed to those limits, you might react, then when you do you are blamed for all you do, self-doubt and self-blame creep in.
-Making it harder to be at your best, you become mentally, emotionally and physically sick with long term abuse from Silent Treatments, gaslighting, blame shifting, projection, financial abuse and sometimes physical abuse.
+Making it harder to be at your best, you become mentally, emotionally and physically sick with long term abuse from Silent Treatments, gaslighting, blame-shifting, projection, financial abuse and sometimes physical abuse.

 When you’re around negative, hurt and sick people, you often end up feeling hurt, getting physically unwell and becoming extremely negative.

-Most people on the narcissistic personality disorder are rather predictable, they live their own lives like Groundhog Day, going from one relationship to the next, idolisation, devalue, discard, hoover and repeat.
+Most people on the narcissistic personality disorder are somewhat predictable; they live their own lives like Groundhog Day, going from one relationship to the next, idolisation, devalue, discard, hoover and repeat.
 Most are not devious, narcissist psychopaths and narcissistic sociopaths are the more devious types of narcissistic people, those narcissists on the low end of the spectrum are not particularly devious, once you know the signs it’s easy to become a narcissist detector and weed them out of your life.

 Why do they hurt people?

 They have little to no guilt or remorse.
-Without that empathy, they don’t feel bad when they hurt someone, they can see how others would perceive them, so they do carry shame, however, they quickly remove this shame, by blame shifting it onto others, projecting their own thoughts and feelings into others, then telling stories to those who do empathize of how badly they were treated as they’ve learned this gets them attention.
+Without that empathy, they don’t feel bad when they hurt someone, they can see how others would perceive them, so they do carry shame, however, they quickly remove this shame, by blame-shifting it onto others, projecting their own thoughts and feelings into others, then telling stories to those who do empathize of how badly they were treated as they’ve learned this gets them attention.
 Often believe their own stories as reality.

 They don’t have to the attachment to others.
-An attachment system is usually formed in early childhood with a baby and its primary caregiver, either this never happens or something happens to them in childhood that they turn to fight mode to protect themselves cutting of their attachment, healthy emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never truly comment with others.
+An attachment system is usually formed in early childhood with a baby and its primary caregiver, either this never happens or something happens to them in childhood that they turn to fight mode to protect themselves cutting of their attachment, healthy emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never truly commit with others.

 They lack object consistency.
-This is usually formed around the age of 2-3 meaning they develop a side to caring for others even if they are not around that person at that time, those of us who have this means even when someone hurts us we can still care about them, a narcissist in any moment can just stop caring if their needs are not being met.
+This is usually formed around the age of 2-3 meaning they develop aside to caring for others even if they are not around that person at that time, those of us who have this means even when someone hurts us we can still care about them, a narcissist in any moment can just stop caring if their needs are not being met.

-They lack whole object relations, they are unable to see that others have good and bad qualities, that humans are not perfect and come with flaws.
+They lack whole object relations, and they are unable to see that others have good and bad qualities, that humans are not perfect and come with flaws.
 So once they realise they don’t like something about someone else, instead of seeing them as perfectly imperfect, with different thought and feelings, who make mistakes, they see them as damaged and hurtful and just don’t care enough or have the ability to understand and find a middle ground.

 Perfect, they are pleasing me right now.